tobortechftc/pmtischler/SharedCode/sphinx/tutorials/beacon_color.rst

         }
     }

 **Take Pictures**.
-The next step is to take pictures with Android's Camera API and convert it into `OpenCV` `Mat` class.
-This involves opening the camera, initiating a picture camera, and handling the data when the picture is taken.
+The next step is to take pictures and convert it into `OpenCV` `Mat` class.
+We've provided a `SimpleCamera` to make working with the camera easier.
-For now, we will take the picture and save it as a variable.
 After adding the following code, look at the debug log and verify that you see the telemetry line indicating an image was taken and is available for beacon detection.

 .. code-block:: java